bousqi/Clock_RPLCD-i2c/README.rst

      70: -- -- -- -- -- -- -- --
      %

-or refer to datasheet for your port expander
+or refer to datasheet for your port expander.

-Features, Examples & Usage
+Features, Code examples & Usage
 ========

 See original library documentation here: https://github.com/dbrgn/RPLCD